jackwuwei/gptspeaker/README.md

   1. Click `+ Create new secret key`.
 Copy the generated key and save it in a secure location for later.

   _If you are curious to play with the large language models directly, check out the https://platform.openai.com/playground?mode=chat at the top of the page after logging in to https://aka.ms/maker/openai._
+### 2. Azure OpenAI Account
+   1. Create an Azure Account
+      * If you don't have an Azure account, go to the [Azure official website](https://azure.microsoft.com/en-us/free/) to sign up for an account.
+Azure offers a free account option, and new users can get a certain amount of free credits for testing and learning.
+   1. Apply for Access
+      * On the [Azure OpenAI service page](https://aka.ms/oai/access), click the "Apply for Access" button.
+This will take you to the application page where you need to fill in some necessary information, including your company name, use case, etc.
+   1. Configure and Use
+      * Once you have access, you can create a new OpenAI service resource in the Azure portal.
+After creation, you can get the API key and start using the Azure OpenAI service following the official documentation.
 # The Code
 ## 1. Code Configuration
 1. The Python Speech SDK package is available for Windows (x64 and x86), Mac x64 (macOS X version 10.14 or later), Mac arm64 (macOS version 11.0 or later), and Linux